 1. Mechanical units should be located at the rear of a commercial building and if in view of the public right-ofway, should be screened with shrubbery or low fencing.
+Roof mounted mechanical units shall be screened from view by parapet walls or other appropriate method.

 2. Window air conditioners should be located in windows on the rear or side of a building and shall fit the opening of the lower sash where the lower sash is raised.
-The sash shall not be removed or replaced and the opening cannot be made larger.
+The sash shall not be removed or replaced, and the opening cannot be made larger.